By Valerie Coffey

 But here’s a doozy — the Series of Unfortunate Events (with apologies to Lemony Snicket) that explains what happened to Mitch’s face.

 *Fair warning!* There’s a short story and a long story.
 The short story is that he crashed an ATV and had to get a lot of stitches on his eyelids and forehead.
-But many people have asked for details when they’ve heard the short story.
+But people love asking for gory details once they’ve heard the short story.

-But if you want to know the long story, try not to judge me harshly for sharing it.
-It’s cathartic in the telling and I personally need catharsis after this!
+But if you want to know the long story, don’t judge me for painting a picture.
+I’m a writer!
+Not to mention, the telling of the long story is cathartic and I personally need catharsis!

 One day in mid June in Coos Bay, Oregon.
 I (Val) stayed home in the RV to work on a deadline while Mitch went exploring.
 I had had to send my phone away for repair after it was damaged the week before, so Mitch left his phone behind for me to use.